 Cucumbers, watermelons, certain melons such as honeydew, and sometimes pumpkins can also get anthracnose.
 In members of the cucumber family, it is caused yet by another fungus, Colletotrichum orbiculare.
 The fungus can affect the leaves, stems, petioles, and fruit .
 The symptoms vary and often resemble other foliar diseases such as leaf blight, leaf spot, downy mildew, and powdery mildew, which can make it difficult to diagnose.

 The name of the disease–anthracnose means "coal disease"–can give you clues on what to look for: dark spots on leaves, leaf stalks, stems, and fruit, oftentimes sunken, that later coalesce.

 The symptoms of anthracnose in grapes, caused by the fungus Elsinoe ampelina, start as small, circular reddish spots and can appear on all parts of the plant but are most common on young shoots and grapes.
 Later these spots develop into sunken lesions that grow together.

-Anthracnose on black, purple and red raspberries as well as blackberries, is caused by the fungus Elsinoe veneta.
+Anthracnose on black, purple, and red raspberries as well as blackberries and strawberries, is caused by the fungus Elsinoe veneta.
 Like in grapes it starts with small, often sunken reddish spots that gradually coalesce and turn grey in the center, which also earned the disease the nickname “gray bark.”
 The disease results in stunted deformed berries, and the canes often die.